 Millington pre-kindergarten through 5th-grade students now attend Galena Elementary School.
-Galena Elementary School is now a combination of what used to be Galena Elementary School and Millington Elementary school.
+Galena Elementary School is now a combination of what used to be Galena Elementary School and Millington Elementary School.
 The latter closed at the end of the 2016-17 academic year.

-Some 351 students attended Galena Elementary school in 2017.
-According to the 2018 student demographic data, 65 percent were White, 16 percent were Hispanic, 13 percent were Black, 5 percent were two or more races, and 1 percent were Asian.
-This data also reported 48 percent of students are from low-income families.
-The student-to-teacher ratio was 13 to 1 compared to the State average of 13 to 1.
-Sudlersville Elementary School had an enrollment in 2017 of 398.
-The student-to-teacher ratio was 11 to 1 compared to the State average of 14 to 1.
+According to the National Center for Education Statistics, 295 students attended Galena Elementary School in the 2022 -2023 school year.
+According to the 2022 student demographic data, 63 percent were White, 22 percent were Hispanic, 10 percent were Black, 5 percent were two or more races, and 1 percent were Asian.
+This data also reported that 53 percent of students were eligible for food assistance.
+The student-to-teacher ratio was 13 to 1 compared to the State average of 11 to 1.
+Sudlersville Elementary School had an enrollment in 2023 of 341.
+The student-to-teacher ratio was 13.43 to 1 compared to the State average of 14 to 1.

 Middle school students (grades 6 through 8) attend Kent County Middle School (formerly Chestertown Middle School) located in Chestertown.
-In 2017 enrollment was listed as 449 students.
-The student-to-teacher ratio was 12 to 1 compared to a State average of 14 to 1.
+In 2022-2023, enrollment was listed as

+392 students.
+The student-to-teacher ratio was 10.35 to 1 compared to a State average of 14 to 1.
 Children who live in the Queen Anne's County portion of the Town attend Sudlersville Middle School.
-Sudlersville Middle School enrollment in 2017 was 324, with a student-to-teacher ratio of 14 to 1.
+Sudlersville Middle School enrollment in the 2022 - 2023 school year was 411, with a student-to-teacher ratio of 12.09 to 1.

-Millington's high school students (grades 9 - 12) attend Kent County High School in Worton, which had an enrollment of 587 students in 2017 and a student-to-teacher ratio of 13 to 1 compared to a State average of 14 to 1.
-Queen Anne's County High School (grades 9-12), located in Centreville, has a 2017 enrollment of 1,145 and a student-to-teacher ratio of 14 to 1, the same as the State's.
+Millington's high school students (grades 9 - 12) attend Kent County High School in Worton, which had an enrollment of 558 students in the 2022-2023 school year and a student-to-teacher ratio of 12.29 to 1 compared to a State average of 14 to 1.
+Queen Anne's County High School (grades 9-12), located in Centreville, had 1,196 students in the 2022-2023 school year and a student-to-teacher ratio of 15.14 to 1.

-The Kent County 2006 Comprehensive Plan notes that public school enrollment in the county has declined in the last decade, following a "mini baby boom" from 1979 to 1987.
-The County anticipates that the combined slow population growth and low birth rate projected for Kent County by the Maryland Department of Planning will gradually decline the County's total public-school enrollment.
+The Kent County 2006 Comprehensive Plan notes that public school enrollment in the County has declined in the last decade, following a "mini baby boom" from 1979 to 1987.
+The County anticipates that the combined slow population growth and low birth rate projected for Kent County by the Maryland Department of Planning will gradually decline the County's total public school enrollment.
 All Kent County public schools are operating below or below capacity levels; consequently, there are no plans to expand public schools.
 This trend is expected to continue through 2027.